-The University Credit Assessment Center facilitates the process of earning prior learning assessment credit for students throughout the University.
-A prior learning specialist assists students in determining the area(s) in which prior learning necessary referrals is also coordinated by this office.
+A prior learning specialist assists students in determining the area(s) in which prior learning assessment is likely to be applicable.
+Guidance with the required paperwork and any necessary referrals is also coordinated by this office.

 Division of Off-Campus and Extended Programs